 - Abstract: Monte Carlo Tree Search (MCTS) algorithms have achieved great success on many challenging benchmarks (e.g., Computer Go).
-However, they generally require a large number of rollouts, making their applications to planning costly.
+However, they generally require a large number of rollouts, making their applications costly.
 Furthermore, it is also extremely challenging to parallelize MCTS due to its inherent sequential nature: each rollout heavily relies on the statistics (e.g., node visitation counts) estimated from previous simulations to achieve an effective exploration-exploitation tradeoff.
-In spite of these difficulties, we develop an algorithm, P-UCT, to effectively parallelize MCTS, which achieves linear speedup and exhibits negligible performance loss with an increasing number of workers.
-The key idea in P-UCT is a set of statistics that we introduce to track the number of on-going yet incomplete simulation queries (named as unobserved samples).
+In spite of these difficulties, we develop an algorithm, WU-UCT, to effectively parallelize MCTS, which achieves linear speedup and exhibits only limited performance loss with an increasing number of workers.
+The key idea in WU-UCT is a set of statistics that we introduce to track the number of on-going yet incomplete simulation queries (named as unobserved samples).
 These statistics are used to modify the UCT tree policy in the selection steps in a principled manner to retain effective exploration-exploitation tradeoff when we parallelize the most time-consuming expansion and simulation steps.
-Experimental results on a proprietary benchmark and the public Atari Game benchmark demonstrate the near-optimal linear speedup and the superior performance of P-UCT when compared to these existing techniques.
+Experiments on a proprietary benchmark and the Atari Game benchmark demonstrate the linear speedup and the superior performance of WU-UCT comparing to existing techniques.

 - Keywords: parallel Monte Carlo Tree Search (MCTS), Upper Confidence bound for Trees (UCT), Reinforcement Learning (RL)

 - Original Pdf: pdf